neelansh15/gitinnit-electron/README.md

 1. startProject.vue:
    - Set private to false by default while creating repo, or even ask user
    - Alter project name used in repo creation for fitting github repo name standards
+2. globalConfig.json:
+  - Need to encrypt the access_token to prevent leaks to other applications who might misuse it

 ## Caveats